J. Marion Sims: Anesthesia

 Although anesthesia had very recently been used experimentally, Sims did not use any anesthetic during his procedures on these three women.
-According to Sims, who later published a history of anesthesia, it was not generally known ("popularized") until 1846, and he was unaware of the use of diethyl ether.
-Experimental use of ether as an anesthetic was performed as early as 1842, however it was not published or demonstrated until 1846.
-A 2006 review of Sims' work in the Journal of Medical Ethics said that ether anesthesia was first publicly demonstrated in Boston in 1846, a year after Sims began his experimental surgery.
-The article notes that, while ether's use as an anesthetic spread rapidly, it was not universally accepted at the time of Sims' experimental surgery.
+Ether anesthesia was first publicly demonstrated in Boston in 1846, a year after Sims began his experimental surgery.
+Sims himself indicated that he was unaware at the time of the use of diethyl ether.
+As late as 1853, when Sims's fistula experiments were concluded and reports on them were being published, many physicians still doubted chloroform's safety, and guidelines for its proper administration during surgery had yet to be devised and published.

-In addition, a common belief at the time was that black people did not feel as much pain as white people.
+In addition, a common racist belief from the time, that often persists to this day, is that black people do not feel as much pain as white people.
 Given this, Sims did not anesthetize the women he operated on while developing his fistula repair technique.
-Anesthesia was itself still experimental; early anesthetic agents were much more dangerous than the replacements developed in the 20th century.
-Dosing was experimental.
-Underdosing did not kill the pain; overdosing could and sometimes did kill the patient.
-Chloroform could be obtained from a druggist, but nitrous oxide and the highly flammable ether had to be manufactured by the surgeon, on the spot.
+Anesthesia was itself still experimental; early anesthetic agents were much more dangerous than the replacements developed in the twentieth century.
+Dosing was also imprecise: underdosing did not kill the pain; overdosing could and sometimes did kill the patient.
+Chloroform could be obtained from a druggist, but nitrous oxide and the highly flammable ether had to be manufactured by the surgeon on the spot.
 In Sims' day, surgeons were trained to operate quickly on unanesthetized patients.
-Anesthesia was first used in dentistry, and was just being announced as an exciting novelty in privately published pamphlets, some claiming credit for the anesthetic's first use, at the same time as Sims' fistula repair experiments.
+Anesthesia was first used in dentistry, and was just being announced as an exciting novelty in privately published pamphlets, some claiming credit for the anesthetic's first use, at the same time as Sims' fistula repair surgeries.

-Sims was well informed and subscribed to medical journals.
-He must have read one of the many reports about research into anesthesia; religious objections to anesthesia were brought up.
-As late as 1853, when Sims's fistula experiments were concluded and reports on them were being published, many "still doubted" chloroform's safety, and "the rules of its administration are [yet] to be formalized."